-Situation: you put in an offer on a home, but your lender’s appraisal value on your current home comes in lower than you expected and you don’t have the extra funds to carry out your offer.
+What happens if you put in an offer on a home, but your lender’s appraisal value on your current home comes in lower than you expected?

-As a last resort you can try to negotiate a lower purchase price with the sellers.
-Durno has seen a few instances over the past few months where buyers have successfully negotiated lower prices.
+As a last resort, you can try to negotiate a lower purchase price with the sellers.

-One way to handle this type of situation is through bridge financing, but you can only do this if you have a firm sale on your current property, and this can lead to other issues.
+One way to handle this type of situation is through bridge financing, but you can only do this if you have a firm sale on your current property.

+Henneberry says it’s also possible to do what is called an inter alia (blanket) mortgage on the current home and new home to access equity.
+You could use that money as the down payment for the new home until you’re able to sell your current property.
 The housing market can be a hard thing to predict.
 But if you’ve found yourself in a predicament that requires you to withdraw your offer, it’s best to consider all your options before making a final decision.
-Speak to a financial advisor to avoid problems that could carry on a lot longer than you expected.
+Speak to a mortgage broker to avoid problems that could carry on a lot longer than you expected.